HumanAgainstMachine/TestRepo/docs/index.md

 ## Cmdlets overview

-`#!powershell Install-LModule  -Path <path_to_my_module>` :   Install the local module specified by `-Path` parameter; it can be an absolute or relative path.
+`#!powershell Install-LModule  -Path <path_to_my_module>` :   Install the local module specified by `-Path` parameter, it can be an absolute or relative path.
+No need to uninstall the previous installation.

 `#!powershell Get-LInstalledModule`